Val9/nodejs-twitter/README.md

 ## nodejs-twitter

-nodejs-twitter is an example of how you can create a basic Twitter like website.
+nodejs-twitter is an example of how you can create a basic Twitter engine.

 ### Features